 I rarely visit a coffee house anymore, but I look forward to a relaxing cup of chamomile tea every night before bed.
 (P.S., you should really try chamomile tea if you have trouble sleeping!)

 It’s not often that I have time to shop in stores for clothes.
 But my 12-year-old and I like to window shop online and occasionally even buy something!

-Self Care for Moms: The beauty of the ordinary
+Self Care for Moms: Finding beauty in the ordinary